phpearth/docs/security/intro.md

 ## Cross Site Scripting (XSS)

 XSS attack happens where client side code (usually JavaScript) gets injected into the output of your PHP script.
+This can be through the URL, but can also be done via a stored technique such as the database.

 ```php?start_inline=1
 // GET data is sent through URL: http://example.com/search.php?search=<script>alert('test')</script>